snotskie/ttrpg/site/src/world.md

 ## Setting

-The following provides launching off points for running one-shot campaigns set in a comedic, surreal fantasy inspired by films like *FernGully* and *Flintstones*.
-In a paleolithic era, filled with ancient counterparts to today's modern amenities and customs, the adventuring party sets off into a land of magic, secret orders, day jobs, arcane inventions, sea-faring humans, forest fae, moutain-dwelling beetles, college students just trying to find themselves, and more.
-The Great Dragons gave the world its sentience -- now what the heck are we to do with it?
+The following material provides launching off points for running one-shot campaigns set in a comedic, surreal, anachronistic fantasy inspired by films like *FernGully* and *Flintstones*.

+*In a paleolithic era, filled with ancient counterparts to today's modern amenities and customs, the adventuring party sets off into a land of magic, secret orders, day jobs, arcane inventions, sea-faring humans, forest fae, moutain-dwelling beetles, college students just trying to find themselves, and more.
+The Great Dragons gave the world its sentience -- now what the heck are we to do with it?*

 ## Guide for Players